Long-Term Monitoring Trend Graphs

 Barnacles (a mixture of Chthamalus fissus/dalli and Balanus glandula) within plots at Occulto declined substantially during the first few years of monitoring.
-An uptick in cover occurred between 2007-2014, but a decline in recent years (2014-2019) has resulted in low barnacle cover ranging between 7-25%.
+An uptick in cover occurred between 2007-2014, but in recent years (as of 2024) barnacles have again declined.
 While bare space was still present in the plots, much of it has become occupied by mussels and several algal species, including Endocladia, Silvetia and Cladophora.
-Barnacles recruiting into this site tended to settle above the barnacle plots, in an area that is at a higher tidal elevation than barnacles were commonly found when monitoring began at Occulto nearly 30 years ago.
+Barnacles recruiting into this site tended to settle above the barnacle plots, in an area that is at a higher tidal elevation than barnacles were commonly found when monitoring began at Occulto nearly 40 years ago.
 Thus, although barnacles in the plots have declined substantially, they are still common at the site overall.
-Limpets and littorines were common in these high intertidal plots, and a few Nucella spp. were found amongst the mussels.
+Mytilus cover within the mussel plots at Occulto remained high over time until 2023 when nearly all mussels were removed, possibly by storm-associated wave disturbance.
+Because declines were so severe, it could be several years before plots fully recover.

 Pisaster counts at Occulto were highly variable, largely because they are influenced by sampling conditions, as much of the plot consists of steep reef edges that can be difficult to sample when the swell is large.
 However, as with other sites in Santa Barbara County, ochre stars declined substantially with the arrival of sea star wasting syndrome.
-Sea star size typically spanned the entire range with both juvenile and large individuals present, but the apparent lack of new recruitment to the site over the past 5 years suggests that recovery will be slow.
+Sea star size typically spanned the entire range with both juvenile and large individuals present, but the apparent lack of new recruitment to the site since 2017 suggests that recovery will be slow.
 The sea star plot could not be sampled in fall 2015 and fall 2016.
 In fall 2017, 2018 and 2019 the plot had to be sampled from above due to poor sampling conditions, so it is possible that sea stars normally counted from below by climbing into the channel surrounding the reef could have been missed.
 However, despite these constraints, sea stars at Occulto are nowhere near as abundant as they were prior to sea star wasting syndrome.

 Photo Plots

 Below are the trends observed for each Photo Plot target species at this site.
 Long-Term percent cover trend graphs also include any species that reached a minimum of 25% cover during any single point in time within a given target species assemblage.
 Breaks in trend lines represent missed sampling events.
-For additional species observed that did not meet this 25% threshold, please use the Interactive Map.
+For additional species observed that did not meet this 25% threshold, please use the Graphing Tool.

 Chthamalus/Balanus (Acorn Barnacles) – percent cover